 International interactions and globalization have never been more extensive, making international relations a critical area of study and the major uniquely valuable to students with a wide array of interests.

-Students graduating with a degree in international relations (IR) have the skills and knowledge to grasp international events from theoretical, empirical, and historical perspectives.
-For example, IR majors can conceptualize protests in the Middle East using theories of coercion and politics within authoritarian governments, while placing current protests in context with the history of protests in the Middle East and elsewhere.
-In addition to gaining skills and knowledge with broad applicability, each IR major gains an in-depth understanding of a particular aspect of international relations.
+Students graduating with a degree in international relations have the skills and knowledge to grasp international events from theoretical, empirical, and historical perspectives.
+In addition to gaining skills and knowledge with broad applicability, each major gains an in-depth understanding of a particular aspect of international relations.

 Distinguished alumni with careers in diplomacy, international law or business and other related fields frequently teach courses and give guest lectures.
 Opportunities abound for Iowa students to attend talks by major international figures in virtually every field.

 Students in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.

 Iowa graduates have a 95 percent job/grad school placement rate within six months of graduation.
 Our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 A major in international relations is an excellent choice for any student considering a career in either the public or private sector, including the diplomatic service, intelligence organizations, multinational corporations, non-governmental organizations, international organizations, think tanks, public health agencies, the media, and numerous other professions.
 Graduates are well-prepared to pursue graduate or professional degrees.

 International relations majors are particularly encouraged to complete some of their requirements by researching Study Abroad Programs.
 Iowa students can take advantage of numerous programs related to each of the major’s emphasis areas in all world areas.
 They should contact the International Programs Office early in their studies to begin selecting a program.